 What we collect, what we don’t.

 A short, specific account of what enters our servers when you use Satsignal, what doesn’t, where things go, how long they stay, and what choices you have.
-No cookies, no analytics, no account needed for public proof or verification — but creating a proof does put a small artifact on the public chain forever, and we want that part to be clear too.
+No tracking, no analytics, no account needed to verify a proof — but creating a proof does put a small artifact on the public ledger forever, and we want that part to be clear too.

 The three things most readers want to know.